inasafe/inasafe-doc/docs/source/training/curriculum/qgis-inasafe-intermediate-toolkit.rst

 Indicator
 *********

 1. Explaining the definition of damage, loss, and calculations based on exposure data from the OSM / community participation affected
 2. Explaining the damages and losses assessment of BNPB and BPBD
 3. Making Damage and Losses Assessment Map
 4. Calculating Damage Area
 5. Manipulating affected feature attribute to obtain damages for the value of each object
 6. Manipulating affected feature attribute to obtain losses for the value of each object
-7. Grouping attribute data for each administrative area (small village, village , subdistrict)
+7. Grouping attribute data for each administrative area (small village, village, subdistrict)
-8. Combining attribute data for each administrative area (small village, village , subdistrict)
+8. Combining attribute data for each administrative area (small village, village, subdistrict)
 9. Presenting the damages and losses assessment using a diagram

 Outcome
 *******
-Calculation of damages and losses assessment with the maps and tables calculation
+Calculation of damages and losses assessment with the maps and tables calculation.

 Core Material
 *************
 *Damages and Losses Assessment*

 1. BPBD’s Damages Assessment Guide
 2. Damages and Losses Assessment Map
 3. Calculating Damage Areas
 4. Calculating Damages with Group Stat Plugin
 5. Calculating Losses
 6. Calculating Losses with Group Stat Plugin
 7. Join Data
 8. Creating Diagram

 Activities
 **********